getwtxt/registry/README.md

 $ go get -u github.com/getwtxt/registry
 ```

-Then, in the appropriate source file of your project, including this in your
+Then, in the appropriate source file of your project, include this in your
 `import` statement:

 ```go